 Buying kitchen appliances can be a tricky business for beginners, as there are so many different kinds to buy.
 I was interested in buying a pressure cooker, so did some research on stovetop pressure cookers vs electric pressure cookers.

 So stovetop pressure cookers vs electric pressure cookers, what are the differences?
-Stovetop pressure cookers take their heat source direct from your oven, are normally cheaper, and have a shorter cooking time.
+Stovetop pressure cookers take their heat source direct from your cooker, are normally cheaper, and have a shorter cooking time.
 An electric pressure cooker uses electricity to heat up food.
 It takes longer to cook with (up to three times as long) and comes with a number of different functions.

 There you have it.
 In the broadest terms, the differences come down to price, cooking time and functionality of each cooker.
 There is more to it than this tough.
 You will probably need a little more information before you decide which one of these you would like to buy for your kitchen.

 Read on below to see a more detailed account of the similarities and differences of stovetop and electric pressure cookers.